technickal1/tech-dripp/site/content/post/forget-to-update-your-footer-year-heres-some-code-for-that.md

   Recently on the site I noticed our footer wasn't updated with the current year (2018).
 ---
 From personal experience, if I land on a page with an outdated year, there's a good chance that I feel it might be outdated.
 And of course I don't want to feel outdated!

-It's a simple fix that should be implemented.
+It's a simple fix that should definitely be implemented.

 Here's a simple script to update your footer with some javascript code that will make your footer dynamic instead of static!

     <script type="text/javascript">
       document.write(new Date().getFullYear());